songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 summary(lm.ave)
 {% endhighlight %}

-Here are the selected results for these 128 models:
+Here are the selected results for these 128 candidate models:

 ```
 ### Full model-averaged coefficients (with shrinkage):